-The most challenging part of any business goal-setting is sticking to what you’ve set to accomplish, and keeping track of it.
+One of the most challenging aspects of any goal-setting process is adhering to what is set to be accomplished, and keeping track of it.
 To do this successfully, you need to understand what to track, and how to measure it.

-This guide breaks down everything you need to know about the benefits of tracking OKRs.
-You’ll also learn about how to track OKRs effectively and the tools that will help you maximize your results.
+This guide explains everything you need to know about tracking OKRs.
+You’ll also learn about the benefits, how to track OKRs effectively, OKR examples, and the tools that can help you maximize your results.

 Objectives and Key Results is a framework used to facilitate company growth, encourage continuous improvement, and maintain high levels of team engagement.